JoseFerreira125/P2P-Ledger-Service/README.md

-# Minimalist Immutable Ledger Service (MILS)
+# P2P Ledger Service

-This project is a lightweight, single-purpose microservice written in Go that provides an immutable, tamper-proof log of transactions.
+This project is a lightweight, single-purpose service written in Go that provides an immutable, tamper-proof log of transactions.
 It operates as a peer-to-peer node in a decentralized network, collectively maintaining a single, consistent blockchain.

 ## What Has Been Done